GeoJSON Viewer

 Example

-Input (a simple Point):
+Input (a single Point):

 {